1. You'll Get Muscle-Building Amino Acids

 Eating Paleo also prevents muscle protein breakdown because it produces a net metabolic alkalosis.

 What does this mean, exactly?
-All foods, upon digestion, report to the kidney as either acid or alkali (base).
-The typical American diet is net acid-producing because it's high in acid-yielding grains, cheeses, and salty processed foods instead of base-producing fruits and veggies.
-The athlete's body is even more prone to blood acidosis, or high acidity, due to the by-products of exercise.
+All foods, upon digestion, report to the kidneys as either acidic or alkaline (basic).
+The typical American diet is net acid-producing because it’s high in acid-yielding grains, cheeses, and salty processed foods instead of alkaline, base-producing fruits and veggies.
+The athlete’s body is even more prone to blood acidosis, or high acidity, due to the by-products of exercise.

 3. You'll Get More Trace Nutrients

-Fruits and vegetables are rich sources of antioxidant vitamins, minerals, and phytochemicals.
-When eaten with fresh meat and seafood (excellent sources of zinc and B vitamins), it promotes optimal immune-system functioning.
+Fruits and vegetables, which by volume make up most of the foods of the typical Paleo Diet, are rich sources of antioxidant vitamins, minerals, and phytochemicals.
+When eaten with fresh meat and seafood (excellent sources of zinc and B vitamins), all these trace nutrients promote optimal immune system functioning.

 4. Your Muscles Will Replenish Glycogen Stores Faster

 One of the most important goals of any athletic diet is to maintain high muscle stores of glycogen, a body fuel absolutely essential for high-level performance.
-Dietary starches and sugars are the body's number one source for making muscle glycogen.
-Protein won't do, and neither will fat.
+Dietary starches and sugars are the body’s number one source for making muscle glycogen.
+Protein cannot fulfill this role, and neither can fat.
 Athletes and sports scientists have known this truth for decades.
-Regrettably, they took this concept to extremes, and high-starch, cereal-based, carbohydrate-rich diets were followed with near-fanatical zeal instead.
+Many have taken the high-carb concept to extremes, and high-starch, cereal-based, carbohydrate-rich diets have been followed with near-fanatical zeal for a long time.

-It is a little-known fact, but similar to the situation with branched-chain amino acids, glycogen synthesis by muscles occurs most effectively in the immediate post-exercise window.
+It is a little-known fact, but similar to the situation with branched-chain amino acids, glycogen synthesis by muscles occurs most effectively in the window immediately after exercise.
 Muscles can build all the glycogen they need when they get starch and sugar in the narrow time frame following exercise.
 Eating carbs all day long is overkill, and actually serves to displace the muscle-building animal proteins and alkalinity-enhancing, nutrient-dense fruits and veggies that are needed to promote muscle growth and boost the immune system.

-Many Paleo-friendly fruits and veggies are effective in restoring muscle glycogen, particularly net-alkaline-producing starches found in bananas, sweet potatoes, and yams.
+Many Paleo-friendly fruits and veggies are effective in restoring muscle glycogen, particularly net-alkaline-producing starches found in bananas and sweet potatoes.

 References